tonethar/IGME-330-Spring-2020/weekly/week-01A-notes.md

 Welcome to the course!

 ## I. Overview
-Welcome to IGME-330 Rich Media Web Application Development I. In this course you will be building on top of IGME-230 and constructing compelling interactive experiences that can be viewed over the web.
+Welcome to IGME-330 Rich Media Web Application Development I. In this "creative coding" course you will be building on top of IGME-230/235 and constructing compelling interactive experiences that can be viewed over the web.
 You will also be learning about how to build more robust and modular web software by utilizing more features of JavaScript ES6, with tools like Node.js and npm, and MVVM frameworks such as Vue.js

 ## II.
 Prerequisites
-IGME-230 is a pre-requisite, and you should have a solid understanding of these topics:
+IGME-230 or IGME-235 is a pre-requisite, and you should have a solid understanding of these topics:
-- HTML/CSS, and be able to post web files to `people.rit.edu` - if you forgotten how, [here are the instructions](https://github.com/tonethar/IGME-230-Master/blob/master/notes/posting-to-banjo.md)
+- HTML/CSS, and be able to post web files to `people.rit.edu` - if you forgotten how, [here are the instructions](https://github.com/tonethar/IGME-235-Shared/blob/master/notes/core-skills/ftp-upload-walkthrough.md)
 - Basic JavaScript and the Web Browser DOM (Document Object Model)

 ### \*\*Important - Before class begins\*\*